Kinds-of-Intelligence-CFI/Task-Suitability-Profiles/README.md

 # or
 uv run -m Suitability.scripts.build_ability_matrix --companies <path to csv containing company data> --online <path to csv containing data collected online> --output <path to save ability matrix csv to>
 ```
-We collcted data from both individual companies as well as online questionaires. we cannot include that data here but if you wish to collect your own data and use it to build an ability matrix please use the format used in the template at `./Suitability/data/raw/questionaire_template.csv`
+We collected data from both individual companies as well as online questionnaires. we cannot include that data here but if you wish to collect your own data and use it to build an ability matrix please use the format used in the template at `./Suitability/data/raw/questionaire_template.csv`